What is GPS Route Planning? How it Works, Benefits and Key Aspects

 B. GPS Components: Satellites, Receivers, and Navigation Devices:

-C. Role of GPS in Route Planning and Navigation Systems:
+C. Role of GPS in Route Optimization and Navigation Systems:

 GPS plays a fundamental role in route planning as the information provided can help find optimal routes between intended locations on the earth’s surface.
 Here are the key elements of GPS and how they help logistics managers plan efficient routes.